dinomastrianni/instafeed-node-js/README.md

 ````

 #### Refreshing Your Access Token
 Instagram long lived User Access Tokens are valid for 60 days, but can be refreshed to extend their lifespan.
-Every time you refresh your access token, the expiration date is set to 60 days again, and the API responds with the number of seconds until your User Access Token expires.
+Every time you refresh your User Access Token, the expiration date is set to 60 days again, and the API responds with the number of seconds until your User Access Token expires.
 When a User Access Token is refreshed, the API will not refresh it again until at least 24 hours have passed.
-The API will not throw an error if you refresh too often, so long as you're not hitting the 200 requests per hour rate limit, but it won't actually refresh the token until 24 hours have passed.
+The API will not throw an error if you refresh too often, so long as you're not hitting the 200 requests per hour rate limit.
+However it won't actually refresh the token until it recieves a refresh request after 24 hours have passed.
+The API will always accurately return the correct number of seconds until the User Access Token expires.

 This module has a built-in helper function that will send a request to the `/refresh_access_token` endpoint to assist you in easily keeping your User Access Token valid.